-The 16thSeptember 2014 will mark the centenary of my grandfather’s death.
-Killed at 16.45 in the woods above Soupir, on the banks of the river Aisne, until recently he was just a name in my family history.
-As the plan materialised to mark the centenary of his death by organising a visit to his grave in Soupir Communal Cemetery for as many of his descendants who wished to come, I felt I should find out more about the man he was.
-After all it is hard to ‘remember’ someone one does not know and who died many years before all his surviving descendants were born.
+The 16thSeptember 2014 marked the centenary of my grandfather’s death.
+Killed at 16.45 in the woods above Soupir, on the banks of the river Aisne, for many years he was just a name in my family history.
+As a plan materialised to mark the centenary of his death by organising a visit to his grave in Soupir Communal Cemetery for as many of his descendants who wished to come, I felt I should find out more about the man he was.
+After all it is hard to ‘remember’ someone one does not know and who died many years before his surviving descendants were born.

 It soon became apparent that Billy had been widely commended for his outstanding bravery and courage, and that he was greatly missed by not only by his senior, and brother, officers, but also by his men.
 However the descriptions of his behaviour under fire, and of his death, appeared to show a man who seemed careless of danger.
 Indeed shortly before he died he was heard instructing his men not to ‘bob’ as shells and bullets would not hit them unless their name and address was on them!

 I was left with a surprising question, was Billy actually brave, or merely reckless?
 Indeed I was being made to think about the very nature of bravery.
 To answer my question I realised I had to learn more about the man.

 I am extremely fortunate, as whilst many of the riches that once belonged to the Tyssen-Amherst (Cecil) family have been long since dispersed, large quantities of their papers do still exist.
 Although some still remain within the family, many more are in museum archives and university libraries in cities as far apart as Oxford, and Toronto.

 Perhaps my most prized resource however, is the collection of letters lovingly kept first by Billy’s mother, and later by his wife, which as I write, are piled high in front of me on my desk.